-Want to get a six pack fast?
+Want to get a six-pack fast?
 Well, you can’t.
-But there is one rule we’ve found helps to speed up your muscle growth.
-In conjunction with the best abs workout, or this 15-minute six-pack home workout, it can give you a flatter stomach.
+But there is one rule we’ve found that helps to speed up your muscle growth.
+In conjunction with the best abs workout or this 15-minute six-pack home workout, it can give you a flatter stomach.
 This isn’t a tip for those who want easy solutions, as it requires some thought.
 And some maths.

 What we’re looking at here is the third part of the holy trinity of workout wisdom: how to increase the volume of your exercise steadily and safely.